Code-Institute-Submissions/jackhendrick-Milestone1/README.md

 free download of the images.</p>

 <h3>Acknowledgements</h3>
-<p>The Design of using a full width background image and an overlay filter was inspired by the whiskey drop course work project.<p>
+<p>The Design of using a full width background image and an overlay filter was inspired by the whiskey drop course work project.
+The mobile
+   drop down menu from the same whiskey drop project was implement in my website, with some slight design alterations.<p>

-<p>The class timetable, I got from bootstrap which I designed it to fit my content.</p>
+<p>The class timetable.
+I got from bootstrap, which I designed it to fit my content.I also got the modal-form used on

-<p>I also got the modal-form used on the welcome page and in the footer of every page from bootstrap</p>
+ the welcome page and in the footer of every page from bootstrap too.</p>

+ <p>Icons used throughout the website were all taken from <a href="https://fontawesome.com/icons?d=gallery">Font Awesome.</a>